-Chapters are considered in Good Standing at the end of the semester if, in that semester, they have meet the following criteria:
+Chapters are considered in Good Standing if, in that semester, they have meet the following criteria:

-- Submit dues on time.
-Dues are considered overdue after one week
+• Forms and dues are considered overdue after one week

 Performance Management Program

 Chapters who fail to meet the Good Standing criteria will be placed on our performance management program for a probationary period.
 Chapter presidents with chapters on performance management programs are required to meet with a National Council member or other representative to discuss the issues at hand at an agreed upon cadence over the course of the semester.
 A performance plan will be developed to assist the chapter with its specific needs and challenges.

 Chapters on a performance management program must also meet the following criteria: